grantfayvor/like-service/README.md

 * Rate limiting should be used to prevent DDOS attacks.
 Request inputs should be properly validated to prevent potential malicious input attacks.
 * We can scale for a lot of users by building as a distributed system with load balancing to redirect traffic based on either available servers in the pool or based on geographic locations.
 Proper retry mechanism should be built to make the system resilient against failures.
 Liking by users should happen asynchronously and the system should favour eventual consistency over immediate consistency.
 It ideally increments in transactions to prevent race conditions but users don't need to wait for transactions to propagate before getting visual feedback.
 After transactions have propagated, the server can notify clients using asynchronous systems like webhooks, sockets or some other kind of pub/sub systems.
 * With a distributed system we can scale horizontally to meet traffic for a million users and also have a centralized caching system to quickly return frequently accessed like contents and reduce the load on the server.

+### Online
+The application is deployed using the Google App Engine and is available at [https://bikelane-89992883.uc.r.appspot.com](https://bikelane-89992883.uc.r.appspot.com).